Drako/wecker/README.md

 [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#picow-technical-specification) and the [Pico Breadboard Kit](https://wiki.52pi.com/index.php?title=EP-0172).

-It is mostly a learning project to get comfortable with micro controller programming and communication with all kinds of peripherals.
+It is mostly a learning project to get comfortable with microcontroller programming and communication with all kinds of peripherals.

 **What works so far:**